Lessons from the Raising of Lazarus

 Reflections:

-Just as Mary and Martha called for Jesus to help, we too should not hesitate to call on Him.
+Just as Mary and her sister Martha called for Jesus to help, we, too should not hesitate to call on Him.
 They were aware of the miracles he had performed previously.
 We too, know of them from the Bible.
 He can heal!

-This is a great reminder that nothing is impossible for God and I shouldn’t hesitate to ask Him for anything!
+This is a glorious reminder that nothing is impossible for God and I shouldn’t hesitate to ask Him for anything!

 Have you ever had an issue with God’s timing?
 I have.
 I get anxious, afraid, and start questioning.
 When I think he is slow to answer (my timing), I need to remember that he alone is sovereign, knows what I need, and when I need it.